aliyun/aliyun-emapreduce-datasources/README.md

 #### Maven

-You need to install the SDK into local maven repository and add the dependency into pom.xml.
+You need to install the SDK into local maven repository and add following dependency.

 ```